 The Quetzal Education Research Center (QERC) is in the heart of Costa Rica.
-The QERC is in tropical montane cloud forest, high in the Talamanca Mountains.
+The QERC is in tropical montane could forest, high in the Talamanca Mountains.
+Students who attend the QERC spring program will enjoy time spent hiking on the over 20 miles of trails and exploring the nearly 1,000 acres of preserve.